fenago/git/Lab_10.md

 <img align="right" src="../logo-small.png">

 # Lab: Recovering from Mistakes
-In this chapter, we will cover the following recipes:
+In this lab, we will cover the following recipes:

 Undo – Remove a commit completely
 Undo – Remove a commit and retain changes to files